SwannMrn/YTDL/README.md

 ## Installation

-Download/Copy the Github repository, or download a release.
+Download/Copy the Github repository, or download a release (it's all the way down this page!).

 Go into the ***Setup*** folder, and execute ***node-setup*** file to install NodeJS.
 Execute ***modules-setup*** to install the modules.